spicyjack/public/notes/postgresql.md

     SCHEMA)
   - `USAGE`: List objects in the schema and access them if their permissions permit

+If you use `ALTER DEFAULT PRIVILEGES` to set default privileges in a database, the user(s) you specify in the `FOR [ROLE|USER]` expression is the user that needs to be used when creating objects in the database that you want these default permissions to apply to.

+For example, if you want the `db_access` group to have `SELECT` permissions on any new tables in the database, you need to create the new tables with whatever user/role that the `ALTER DEFAULT PRIVILEGES` is used with

+Log in as a user who has permissions to change privileges on the database.
+This is usually the "owner" of the database (as seen with the `\l ` command in `psql`), or any user with `Superuser` access (usually, only the default `postgres` user).

+    psql -Udb_admin db_name

+Alter default privileges in a database

+    ALTER DEFAULT PRIVILEGES FOR USER db_admin
+    GRANT SELECT ON TABLES TO db_access;

+Now when you create a new table, it will have the `SELECT` privilege assigned to the user `db_access`

+    CREATE TABLE foo ( intcolumn integer, textcolumn char(10) );

+View ownership/permissions with

+    \d
+    \z

 ### Querying system metadata ###
 Showing specific information about all of the users in PostgreSQL